 Recreation and education

 Wetlands offer many recreation opportunities including boating, fishing, swimming, bird watching, whitebaiting and hunting.

-Wetlands also offer many interesting education opportunities and DOC has produced a number of education kits for various wetlands.
+There are also many interesting education opportunities, and we have produced a number of education kits and resources on wetlands.